ZetaBank/zeta_edu_highschool/docs/source/index.rst

-ZETABANK
+AI ROBOT CONVERGENCE EDUCATION
 ===================

-Welcome!
-This is a place to introduce ZetaBank
+Nice to meet you.
+This is ZETABANK, which is in charge of education.

-.. thumbnail:: /_images/education/patrol.png
+.. thumbnail:: /_images/education/intro.png
       :width: 800
       :height: 500

 .. raw:: html

-Model I - It is a mobile collaborative robot that combines a movable driving unit and a robot arm.
-It has dry disinfection and wet disinfection functions.
+Purpose
+^^^^^^^^^^^^^^^
+1. Where are robots currently used and what future are they headed towards?

+2. How is a robot constructed?

+3. Developing unity and cooperation through robot experience

+The purpose of today is to answer the above questions and improve your skills through education.

 .. toctree::
-    :caption: About Us
+    :caption: Robot trends and education
     :maxdepth: 1
     :hidden:
     :titlesonly:

-    edu/edu_1/introduction
-    0.intro/1.parts/index
+    edu/edu_1/timetable
+    edu/edu_1/team
+    edu/edu_1/trends

 .. toctree::
     :maxdepth: 5